momotsow/rails-blog/README.md

 # 📖 Blog app <a name="about-project"></a>

-**Blog app** The Blog app will be a classic example of a blog website.
-I created a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+**Blog app** This Blog app will be a classic example of a blog website.
+I will create a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## 🛠 Built With <a name="built-with"></a>